mkim245/react-tenzies/README.md

-# Dice matching game
+# Dice Matching Game
 Single page React application game.
+This project was carried out with the addition of new features to a tenzies-game project (https://scrimba.com/playlist/pYkgpAP)

 How to play?
  - Add a new player by clicking + in the lower box.